 - Both the power infrastructure and the waste water management systems in Gaza have been severely damaged or left nonfunctional as a result of Israeli attacks on Gaza that have occurred since 2006.
-Repairs needed to this vital infrastructure have not been possible because of the seven year old blockade over Gaza which includes a ban on the import into Gaza of the spare parts needed to carry out infrastructure repairs.
+Repairs needed to this vital infrastructure have not been possible because of the seven year blockade over Gaza which includes a ban on importing the spare parts needed to carry out infrastructure repairs.

 - As a direct result of the power cuts and damaged infrastructure, water pumping stations and waste water lagoons across Gaza have been overloaded throughout this winter season.
-Even before this latest storm several pumping stations and lagoons across Gaza had failed causing flooding in neighborhoods across Gaza.
-At least 4 pumping stations failed this last weekend leading to new flooding.
+Even before this latest storm several pumping stations and lagoons across Gaza had failed, causing flooding in neighborhoods across Gaza.
+At least four pumping stations failed this last weekend leading to new flooding.

 - The opening of dam gates by Israel just east of the Gaza border on December 13th also let a flood of water into Gaza.
 This was the cause of flooding in several neighborhoods in the central area of the Gaza strip.
 The opening of these same flood gates has resulted in similar catastrophes in the past and the negative impact that would result from opening these gates was known before they were opened.

 - Power cuts and fuel shortages mean that many Gazans also are not able to heat their homes and do not have the fuel that they need to cook meals.

 - Poorly functioning water infrastructure also means that Gaza residents have unreliable access to running water and sewage floods have led to severe pollution in water supplies making much of the available water supply unpotable.